 Flor Lozada Santiago from the Universidad Interamericana in Puerto Rico was an REU student in our group in summer 2017.
-Flor then went back to PR to finish her degree, and graduated this May 2018 magna cum laude.
+Flor then went back to PR to finish her degree, and graduated this May 2018 summa cum laude.
 She was also selected to receive the John Will Harris Medal, her alma mater's highest academic recognition.
 Flor will start her graduate studies at UA this summer.
 Congratulations Flor!

 Gabrielle Covey, a student from UA, returned to our labs today for a ten-week REU summer research experience, during which she will continue her studies on the metal binding properties of a series of novel rhodamine dyes capable of fluorescence turn-on signaling.